 All participants must be familiar with state and federal permitting depending on each commercial category.Link Here Anglers must obtain a State of Massachusetts fishing license.
 An HMS charter/headboat permit is required for vessels taking for hire passengers recreational fishing for Atlantic HMS https://www.fisheries.noaa.

-Bluefin Tuna teams must initially depart from Marina Bay, and there will be a parade of teams at 6:00pm.
+Bluefin Tuna teams can leave from any port.
+Lines in at 12:01 am on the first declared day of fishing.
 It is encouraged for teams to post their departure on Facebook or Instagram and tag @BostonBSC via post. ie: BostonBSC Fishing team out! @BostonBSC

-There will be 3 fishing days Wednesday, Thursday & Sunday.
-Boats may begin fishing at 12:01 am on Wednesday.
-Teams declaring consecutive days, are allowed to fish overnight during their declared days.
+There will be 3 fishing days Thursday, Sunday and Monday.
+Teams are allowed to fish Thursday starting at 12:01am and Sunday starting at 12:01 am and can fish overnight into Monday.
 For teams that fish overnight only one Bluefin Tuna is allowed to be weighed at the scale per day.
-All boats with tag & release videos must check in by 8pm on Sunday.
+All boats with tag & release videos must check in by 8pm on Monday.
 All boats must have the ability to fish without any outside help.
 There will be no transfer of fish from one boat to another.
 The boat that caught the fish must bring the fish to weigh-in station.

 Weigh Station Hours

-Scales will be open 3:00pm-11:59pm on Wednesday & Thursday, 3pm-8pm on Sunday.
+Scales will be open 3:00pm-11:00pm September 1st and 4th and open 3:00pm-8:00pm on September 5th.
 Scales will close immediately after the last fish is weighed, each day.
 All Bluefin Tuna catch verification forms for boated and/or released fish must be turned in to officials before the scales close.
-Teams must be at the dock by 11:59pm on Wednesday & Thursday, and Buoy Marker 8 located at N 42°18.806′ W 71°01.560′ (by Kennedy Library) by 8:00 pm on Sunday.
+Teams must be at the dock by 11:00pm on September 1st & 4th, and Buoy Marker 8 located at N 42°18.806′ W 71°01.560′ (by Kennedy Library) by 8:00 pm on September 5th.